MouseLand/rastermap/README.md

 ### Installation

-You can just use the github folder as outlined above or you can pip install the package:
+You can just download the github folder as outlined above or you can pip install the package:
 ```
 pip install rastermap
 ```